narwhalacademy/zebra-crossing/README.md

 ### Cool tools with steep learning curves

 - **Switch to an open source, security-focused app store** by using [F-Droid](https://f-droid.org) (Android only).
+- **Use a decentralized, private messaging app powered by the Tor network**.
+Check out [Ricohet Refresh](https://www.ricochetrefresh.net/).
 - **Use a more secure operating system for your computer.**  Options include:
   - [Tails](https://tails.boum.org/)
   - [Qubes OS](https://www.qubes-os.org/)